avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

 python shapToHeatMap.py
 ```

-This script will take the average SHAP values of all positional features across all the tools and prints them in a csv (avg_shap_vals.csv) and produces a heatmap showing all the values together.
+This script will take the average SHAP values of all positional features across all the tools and prints them in a csv (results/avg_shap_vals.csv) and produces a heatmap showing all the values together.
 It requires the pickle files for all tools to be generated.
+The heatmap is saved in plots.

 The heatmap generated so far using the average SHAP values of all tools: